ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/payment_script.md

-So now you understand the relationship between a Private Key, a Public Key, a Public Key Hash, a Bitcoin Address and a scriptPubKey.

 Private keys are often represented in Base58Check called a **Bitcoin Secret** (also known as **Wallet Import Format** or simply **WIF**), like Bitcoin Addresses.

-For the rest of the book you will use an address that you have generated for yourself.

 Note that it is easy to go from Bitcoin Secret to Private Key.
 It is important to remember that it is impossible to go from a Bitcoin Address to Public Key because the Bitcoin Address contains a hash of the Public Key, not the Public Key itself.